mmycin/notifier-mycin/README.md

 ---

-Enjoy using `notify-toast`!
+Enjoy using `notifier-mycin`!
 If you have any questions or feedback, feel free to open an issue on GitHub.